Yeast Allergy Diet: Understanding Triggers and Eating Safely

 Foods to Avoid on a Yeast Allergy Diet

 There are some obvious and less obvious sources of yeast.
-Perhaps the most obvious source of yeast is baked goods, since yeast is often used to help the product rise.
+Perhaps the most obvious source of yeast is baked goods, since yeast is often used to make them rise.
 Breads, bagels, pastries, and doughs are common sources.
 Pretzels are typically baked with yeast and should be avoided.
 Fermented foods also require yeast.
 Common fermented foods include kimchi, sauerkraut, tempeh, miso, and kombucha.

 You may be aware that alcohol production involves fermentation with yeast.
 Beer, wine, and cider have more yeast than liquor.
-This is because distilled liquor has had the alcohol separated from the yeast; however, there may still be trace levels in the final product.
+This is because distilled liquor has had the alcohol separated from the yeast; however, trace levels may still remain in the final product.
 Many cheeses contain some amount of yeast.
 Aged and moldy cheeses are likely to contain the most due to fermentation.
 For the plant-based eater, the popular cheese substitute called nutritional yeast should be avoided.
 You probably guessed this, since yeast is in the name!

 The less obvious sources of yeast tend to be processed foods, such as condiments and packaged foods.
 Soy sauce, many salad dressings, and vinegars can be triggers.
-Yeast extract is common in many prepared foods like gravies, frozen meals, bouillon cubes, processed meats, and canned goods.
+Yeast extract is common in many prepared foods, such as gravies, frozen meals, bouillon cubes, processed meats, and canned goods.
 If a food has an ingredient list, it is wise to scan it for yeast, yeast extract, or nutritional yeast.

 Building a Yeast-Free Diet: Safe Food Choices